acl2018/acl2018-website/_posts/2017-11-16-nomination-results.md

 ---
-layout: page
+layout: news
 title: Nomination statistics
-snippet: Statistics of nominations for area chairs, reviewers and speakers
+snippet: Statistics of nominations for area chairs, reviewers and speakers are available
-author: ACL 2018 Committee
 ---

 Here are the results of the [call for nominations]({{ site.github.url }}/news/call-for-nominations) posted in September 2017.